 Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
-14,967,141 shares of common stock are issued and outstanding as of May 6, 2016.
+15,047,141 shares of common stock are issued and outstanding as of August 10, 2016.

-Page No.

-PART I FINANCIAL INFORMATION

-Item 1.
-Financial Statements

-Consolidated Balance Sheets 3

-Consolidated Statements of Operations and Comprehensive Income (unaudited) 4

-Consolidated Statements of Cash Flows (unaudited) 5

-Notes to Unaudited Consolidated Financial Statements 6
+Page No. PART I FINANCIAL INFORMATION Item 1.
+Financial Statements Consolidated Balance Sheets (unaudited) 3 Consolidated Statements of Operations and Comprehensive Income (unaudited) 4 Consolidated Statements of Cash Flows (unaudited) 5 Notes to Unaudited Consolidated Financial Statements 6 Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations 30 Item 3.
+Quantitative and Qualitative Disclosures About Market Risk 39 Item 4.
+Controls and Procedures 39